clavery/dwre-tools/README.md

 As of 1.17.0 the tool supports OCAPI only usage for a subset of commands (`tail`, `watch`, `sync`, and `migrate`).
 This can be used for MFA required accounts.

+**NOTE: As of 1.18.0 this is the ONLY supported communication method for migrations, etc**

 Update your config with a clientID and clientPassword key, removing username/password and providng **at least** a `clientID` property: